bruceravel/larch-plugin-tutorial/README.md

 [feff85exafs](https://github.com/xraypy/feff85exafs) project, I
 decided to write this tutorial in hopes of lowering the barrier for the next participant in Larch.
-To Matt's credit, he has built a powerful platform for doing chores at the beamline and with data obtained at the beamline.
+To Matt's credit, he has built a powerful platform for doing chores at the beamline and for dealing with data obtained at the beamline.
 There is real potential for Larch to become part of the synchrotron infrastructure.
 That will be particularly true if lots of people do neat, new things with Larch.

 In this tutorial you will learn how plugins are used by Larch and what goes into creating a new plugin.
 We will start with a toy problem,